 He has participated in the 3rd Beijing Photo Biennial by CAFA Museum in Beijing (2018), the Royal Academy of Arts Summer Exhibition in London (2016) and other group exhibitions in Copenhagen and Athens.
 His first solo gallery show was presented at Ileana Tounta Contemporary Art Centre in Athens in October 2018.
 Roufanis’ work has also been shown at numerous art fairs around the world, including Fotofever Paris, Pulse Miami, Scope Miami Beach, Scope Basel, Zsonamaco Foto and London Art Fair.

 Works by the artist are part of the Royal Academy’s patron’s collections, as well as other private collections in London, Paris, Miami, New York and Mexico City.
 His work has featured in the British Journal of Photography and other international art publications, both online and in print.

-Aristotle Roufanis work features in the Zeitz MOCAA exhibition, Still Here Tomorrow To High Five You Yesterday (2019).
+Aristotle Roufanis work is featured in the Zeitz MOCAA exhibition, Still Here Tomorrow To High Five You Yesterday (2019).